 We think production and use of leather includes all of the above, and we definitely think about all of these aspects when we produce our HILDEBRAND bags.
 The reason why we use leather for our bags is that it is sustainable and very durable.
 We also think it is beautiful, soft and comfortable to use and wear.
 You should be able to use your leather bag for many years, and it should become even nicer with time, carrying your history.

 Animal care and animal rights are of course an extremely important issue.
-We use Indian cow leather in the majority of our products.
+We use Indian cow leather in the majority of our products, however we also use hydes from Italy and Sweden.
 India is one of the world’s largest exporter of leather and leather products.
 The leather that are used for our bags comes from cows that are treated normally and farmed when they are alive, the cows are slaughtered for the meat and the skin is a by-product waste which then is sold as raw skin.
-We have not the ability to have full traceability of the leather origin, but we know from which area in India it comes from.
-India has also passed a number of animal welfare reforms since 1960.
+India has passed a number of animal welfare reforms since 1960.
 The animal care in India has changed to the better.
 India has today a number of domestic animal welfare organizations.

 Leather is a tough, durable and thick material, however, animal skin can spoil and decompose easily.
 To avoid goods made from animal skin from decomposing, it is first tanned.
 Tanning is the process that gives leather from animal skin.
 Tanning makes use of an astringent like the plant product tannin.Tanbark from oak, mimosa, chestnut and quebracho tree has traditionally been the primary source of tannery tanninor, though inorganic tanning agents are also in use today and account for 90% of the world's leather production.
 Tanning results in the proteins in the animal skin to coagulate and precipitate - this permanently alters the structure, composition and often the color of the animal skin.
 This makes the leather much more durable and tough.
 It is also not susceptible to decomposition.
 For HILDEBRAND bags we work with tanneries which are audited and are REACH Compliant, which addressing the production and use of chemical substance and their potential impact on both human health as well as the environment.
 The tannery have a waste disposal / recycling system in place.
 All the tanneries we use are also members of the Leather Working Group (LWG).
 The objective of this multi-stakeholder group is to develop and maintain a protocol that assesses the environmental compliance and performance capabilities of leather manufacturers, and promotes sustainable and appropriate environmental business practices within the leather industry.
 We have choosen to do vegetable tanning for the majority of our products.
 Our goal is to have 100 % vegetable tanned leather for all our leather bags.